wtait/mtp/README.txt

 +composition/decomposition:
-transferable items can be composed into new multi-component objects and transferred as new synthetic items.
+transferable items can be composed into multi-component objects and transferred as new synthetic items.

 +protocol is cross-chain compatible